-This herb also brings relief to sufferers of asthma, dry coughs, bronchitis, laryngitis and whooping cough.
-When prepared and administered as an inhalation therapy, it has done wonders for people who suffer from chronic sinus infections.
+This herb also brings relief to sufferers of asthma, dry coughs, bronchitis, laryngitis, and whooping cough.
+When prepared and administered as inhalation therapy, it has done wonders for people who suffer from chronic sinus infections.

-Thyme is even an incredible powerful antioxidant that serves to protect the body from many of the negative effects aging.
+Thyme is even an incredibly powerful antioxidant that serves to protect the body from many of the negative effects of aging.

 While we’ve named quite a few uses here, this covers only a fraction of the health benefits associated with thyme.
 Not only does this herb deserve a spot on your spice rack; it also has a place of honor among the few primary herbs known to be most beneficial to human health.